BKSpurgeon/personal-blog/_posts/2020-04-26-the-burden-of-taxation.md

 "Advertising"

 He placed an ad in a catalogue, which was claiming exposure to 18,000 letter boxes.
 The result?
 Not a *single* call: his outlay was fruitless.
+18,000 letter boxes? ......Right?!?
+Not sure whether the letter boxes were existing in their imaginations, but the hit-rate seems abysmally low.
+But that's what happens in the world of business.

 "What next?""